Why Ceramic Brake Pads?(Lea en español)

 This is quite an improvement over organic and semi-metallic brake materials that typically sacrifice pad life to reduce noise, or vice versa.

 Ceramic brake pads are available at a cost that is only a little higher than conventional premium pads.
-Options are listed when you search by vehicle (shown as "Material: Ceramic" in search results).
+Options for ceramic brake pads and shoes are listed here.